Physical disabilities are the result of:

 If the child uses a wheelchair, plan to meet at a private and safe accessible location.

-Inform the child’s support person about accessible parking, entrance, and similar features.
+Tell the child’s support person about accessible parking, the entrance, and other accessible features.

 Know the accessible transportation options to get to your office, crisis programs, and court.
 Build in extra time for late arrival from public or private accessible transportation.
 At times, these delays are inevitable.

 Talk to teachers, physical and occupational therapists, and family members/caregivers about how the child is impacted by the disability and what accommodations you might need to offer.
 Examples: The child may become tired at certain times of the day, may need to avoid fluorescent lighting, or may need other physical modifications.

 Ask the child where they would like to sit.

 Do not make assumptions about the child’s abilities.
 Unless another disability is present, children with physical disabilities process information similarly to children without disabilities (Oregon Department of Justice).